What is Your Net Promoter Score (NPS)?

 How to use your NPS

-You can send the assessment form to your customers at any point of them using your service.
+You can send the assessment form to your customers at any point after they've used your service.

 To summarise, an NPS can be used in two different ways: